grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 When you query the block, Thanos injects Prometheus’ external labels in the series returned in the query result.
 Thanos also uses labels for the deduplication of replicated data.

-An alternative to migrating the blocks is to continue to run Thanos and Mimir in parallel.
-You can direct clients (ie. Grafana) to Thanos and then setup Mimir as a storage node within Thanos.
-This allows you to query historical data from the Thanos storegateway along with current data being pushed into Mimir from your Prometheus servers.
-You will need to carefully consider the external labels Mimir will present to Thanos along with the external labels that currently exist in Thanos to ensure compatibility with existing dashboards.
-Once the Thanos retention period has passed you can then tranistion all clients to query Grafana Mimir directly.
-This approach is very much experimental and has not yet seen significant use in production.
-For a write-up please see this link [here](https://gist.github.com/gmintoco/e949cb9bf12e427449b36d6897239bcf).

-If you still want to use existing blocks from Thanos by Grafana Mimir, there are some considerations:
+If you want to use existing blocks from Thanos by Grafana Mimir, there are some considerations:

 **Grafana Mimir doesn't inject external labels into query results.**
 This means that blocks that were originally created by Thanos will not include their external labels in the results when queried by Grafana Mimir.